heyunjie/Python-Learning/README.md

 # Python-Learning
-Thesea are my codes about Python Learning.
+These are my codes about Python Learning.
 They capture most of the fundamental knowledge that you may need to learn in oder to start with Python learning:) I will keep UPDATING!
+Welcome all people interested in Python to find something useful from them!